 So you’re ready to buy a new car, and you’re looking for a solid, reliable vehicle that fits your needs.
 If that’s the case, you may want to avoid the following 10 car makers.
 According to a recent survey by Warranty Direct, these brands had the highest rates of engine problems this past year.
-If you’ve bought a car from any one of these auto maker and are experiencing engine problems, you may want to contact a qualified California Lemon attorney, as you might be entitled to compensation under the California Lemon Law.
+If you’ve bought a car from any one of these auto makers and are experiencing engine problems, you may want to contact a qualified attorney, as you might be entitled to compensation.

 With 1 in 59 of its cars experiencing engine failure, Mitsubishi takes the number 10 spot in Warranty Direct’s list of most unreliable car makers.
 Unlike Honda (its main Japanese competitor), Mitsubishi seems to have lagged behind in its quality standards.

 Volkswagen is one of the most popular car brands in the U.S. and Britain, but when you look at the survey numbers, the German auto maker did even worse than Mitsubishi.
 1 in every 52 Volkswagen vehicles experienced engine failure.

 The French have never been renowned for the quality of their cars, and Renault’s numbers don’t do much to change the stereotype.
 1 in every 46 Renault vehicles experienced either engine failure or other car problems that lead to vehicle malfunction.

 BMW came in 7th in the survey, with 1 in every 45 BMW cars experiencing engine problems.
 BMW’s inclusion in the list is likely a surprise to most people, as the German auto maker is often touted for its engineering.